 The data object neighborhoods should have appeared in your environment window.

-Let’s bring in another dataset containing some health and air pollution data from California’s CalEnviroScreen program.
+Let’s bring in another dataset containing some health and environmental data from California’s CalEnviroScreen program.
 Read it in from GitHub using our new friend read_csv().

 ces <- read_csv("https://raw.githubusercontent.com/geo200cn/data/master/ces.csv")